otagobioinformaticsspringschool/snakemake_workshop/README.md

 This workshop has been modified for delivery at the Otago Bioinformatics Spring School

+The material has been modified to use the data and workflow from [The Carpentries - Genomic Data Carpentry workshop](https://datacarpentry.org/wrangling-genomics/) workshop

-The oirignal material can be found below
+The orignal material can be found below

 # Online workflow code-along: Introduction to Snakemake